Are you looking for a safe and effective first trimester core workout?

 - When to start training your core during pregnancy,

-- The best ab exercises you can do in the 1st trimester, and
+- 8 pregnancy safe ab exercises you can do in the first trimester, and

 - Exercises to avoid in early pregnancy.